 Procedure.
 Apply per 1 ml of water into 6 test-tubes and add 1ml of diluted 1:10 saliva into the first one.
 Stir the content of this tube by pipetting several times.
 Take into the pipette 1 ml of the mixture and put it into the 2nd test-tube.
 Stir the content of this tube and put 1 ml of it into the 3rd tube and so on to the 6th test tube.
 Take 1 ml of mixture from the 6th test-tube and dispose it.
 Add 2 ml of 0.1 % of starch solution in each tube with diluted saliva, stir it shaking the test-tubes and place them into the thermostat at 38 °C for 30 minutes.
-Cool the test-tubes after incubation under running water, add 1 drop of 0.1 % iodine solution into each tube and stir.
+After incubation add 1 drop of 0.1 % iodine solution into each tube and stir.
 The fluid in the tubes is stained in yellow, brown and violet color.
 Mark the last tube with yellow staining where the hydrolysis has been completed and make calculations.
 Put down the results into the table.